top of page

 designing ways to improve their work outcomes in the United States and globally.
 I take a mixed-methods approach.
 You can read my work in leading conferences, including CHI, CSCW, ICTD, & COMPASS.
 All of my research has been generously funded by Engaged, Einaudi, and Mozilla grants.

-I also actively mentor under-resourced students and provide research assistance for leading non-profits.
+I also actively mentor under-resourced students and provide research assistance for non-profits.
 Please feel free to send me an email at varanasi[dot]r at nyu [dot] edu.

 Hello!